Table of contents:

 Indigenous Roots

-Street Mexican food traces its roots back to the ancient Aztec, Maya, and Zapotec societies.
-They cultivated important crops like corn, beans, chili peppers, and tomatoes, which are still key in Mexican cooking today.
+Street Mexican food traces back to the ancient Aztec, Maya, and Zapotec societies.
+They cultivated essential crops like corn, beans, chili peppers, and tomatoes, which are still key in Mexican cooking today.
+Dishes like tamales, atole (a cozy corn drink), and tlacoyos are linked to these early cultures and have stood the test of time, passing down through generations.
+Want a traditional street beverage?
+Try pulque, micheladas, cafe de olla, and more!

 Spanish Influence